mapping-elections/site/_maps/meae.congressional.congress08.ga.county.md

 Georgia elected one Federalist and three Democratic-Republicans to the Eighth Congress.

+Following the 1800 Census, Georgia gained two seats in the House of Representatives.

 Georgia used a statewide at-large method for electing members to Congress.